netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 the server configuration have not changed since the client last inspected it.

-By supplying the latest txid values known to the client in its change requests (edit-config etc.), it can request the server to reject the transaction in case any relevant changes have occurred at the server that the client is not yet aware of.
+By supplying the latest c-txid values known to the client in its change requests (edit-config etc.), it can request the server to reject the transaction in case any relevant changes have occurred at the server that the client is not yet aware of.